robertventures/robert-ventures-investordesk/docs/README.md

 ### 5. **Reference Implementation**
    - Check `/app/api/` for Next.js reference routes
    - See `/lib/` for calculation logic
-   - Review `/testing-docs/` for test scenarios
+   - All test scenarios and validation rules are documented in BACKEND-GUIDE.md

 ---